 2.7 Industry/private sector

-Industry and the private sector have an important role in the sound management of chemicals and wastes, including research, development of alternatives and in ensuring that chemicals are manufactured, transported, used and disposed in a sound manner.
+Industry and the private sector have an important role in the sound management of chemicals and wastes, including research, development of safer alternatives and in ensuring that chemicals are manufactured, transported, used and disposed in a sound manner.
 They are a source of data and information and have a responsibility to inform workers, consumers and other users about the adverse health and environmental effects and preferred environmental management practices.
 Industry and the private sector play an important role in providing state-of-art technical information on, and knowledge of, the chemicals under review by the subsidiary bodies of the conventions.

 2.8 Civil society